wp-plugins/php-event-calendar/readme.txt

 * Go to PHP Events Calendar > Events Management to manage events using user friendly interface.

-* Go to PHP Events Calendar > Imports to upload events through local .ics file or URL that links to a .ics file.
+* Go to PHP Events Calendar > Imports to upload events through a local .ics file or an URL that links to a .ics file.

 = How do I remove an event from calendar? =

-PHP Events Calendar > Events Management to add, modify or remove any event.
+Go to PHP Events Calendar > Events Management to add, modify or remove any event.

 = How do I export Google Calendar or Outlookt events to .ics file? =